-It is extremely hard to believe that our nation is full of awe places that are still unexplored like this breathtaking valley in the heart of Himachal.
-Spiti Valley better known as the cold desert mountain valley of India is like a gateway to heaven.
+It is extremely hard to believe that our nation is full of awe-inspiring places that are still unexplored, like this breathtaking valley in the heart of Himachal.
+Spiti Valley, better known as the cold desert mountain valley of India is like a gateway to heaven.
 Just imagine opening up to a barren landscape with spots of green here and there and small mud houses sprinkled across it.
-As you move ahead you see the change of hues which are moving along with you in the valley giving you utmost satisfaction if you are seeking solace.
-The word ‘Spiti’ means ‘The Middle Land’ and so it is, a middle land between Tibet and India and one of the least inhabited places on Earth.
+As you move ahead you see the change of hues that are moving along with you in the valley giving you utmost satisfaction if you are seeking solace.
+The word ‘Spiti’ means ‘The Middle Land’ and so it is a middle land between Tibet and India and one of the least inhabited places on Earth.

 A trip to Spiti Valley can probably expose you to a different side of travel, a more fearless and daring side that will revive you from within and breathe new life into you.
 This place located at an altitude of 14, 931 ft. is a challenge in itself and very few people are up for it.
 Are you one of them?
 Earlier Leh-Ladakh used to be people’s first preference when it came to adventure or trekking or bike riding but then the place became hustled too.

 Now adventure seekers are wanting new and untouched places to explore and Spiti is becoming the new favorite.
 This remote village at the Indo-Tibet border in Himachal is a paradise for trekkers.
 The snow-capped isolated Himalayan valley lures the travelers.
 The enriching Buddhist spark and culture of this valley are highly captivating.